-reach property and exempts certain categories on property iron necture to seasors, debt.
-This means a person, it can only be satisfied by specific categories of properties that are not exempt by the law called, non-exempt property.
+Texas property law exempts certain categories of property from seizure to satisfy a debt.
+This means that if a judgment is entered against a person, it can only be satisfied by specific categories of properties that are not exempt by the law called, non-exempt property.
 Chapter 41 and 42 of the Texas Property Code govern most property exemptions.